dburugupalli/chatter/README.md

 * Ingress Controller using NGINX
 * Application scaling
 * Deployed app on cloud with a single command (automation)
+* For installing the application from browser as an app, please use https://projectchatter.netlify.app/ .

 <!-- vim-markdown-toc -->